yuejunfeng0909/CS2113T_tp/docs/DeveloperGuide.md

 ### Value proposition

-Allows efficient and simplified management of inventory and finances of the store
+Allows efficient and simplified management of inventory and finances of the store.

 ## User Stories